sleeptoken/zettelkasten/Intents and Activities.md

 the `SecondActivity` cannot be started from another app.
 Only the app itself can start this "Internal" activity we can start a non exported (exported="false") activity from WITHIN the same app
+- how we generally prepare intents to call other apps

 ```java
 Intent intent = new Intent();